taarriag/learning-haxepunk/README.md

 learning-haxepunk
 =================

-Code from FlashPunk video tutorials (http://flashpunk.net/tutorials/) adapted to HaxePunk (In progress).
+A HaxePunk version of the code from Zachary Lewis's [FlashPunk video tutorials](http://flashpunk.net/tutorials/), up to episode 7.

 Requires Haxe + NME + HaxePunk, check the following links for more info: